ashbork/aoc-2024-deno/README.md

 # Ashley's AoC 2024

 Written in Deno using TS with a mostly functional style.
-Note that the input will be different for you and my solutions won't work for you!
+Note that the input will be different for you -- replace my `input.txt`'s contents with yours to get the correct answers.

 ## Usage